zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Remove all elements within a table.

-   :t: the table to clear.
+   :param t: the table to clear.

    :returns: always true.